Parish Representatives - very important links into the Cathedral

 In order to achieve this goal we need better two-way communication between parishes and the Cathedral, and an increased understanding of what each can offer the other, so that through an enriched partnership we may better serve God as together we proclaim his love.
 (Some members seen here at one of our meetings)

 This task is not always helped by the fact that the Cathedral is geographically on the edge of the Diocese and some parishes may well feel remote.
 We are therefore endeavouring to appoint a Cathedral Parish Representative in every parish.

 We are looking to build a two-way bridge between each parish and the Cathedral.
 We have chosen the word 'bridge' and phrase 'two-way' very carefully for the bridges will link us together and ideas and prayers will flow between us all in both directions.

 We already have 183 Representatives, covering 173 parishes in the Diocese, in place, but we are still looking to all of the remaining Parishes to appoint a Cathedral-Parish Representative as quickly as they possibly can.

-Parish Representatives at one of our regular meetings in the Cathedral
+Parish Representatives at one of our first meetings in the Cathedral

 So what are we looking for?